 So why would you want to forego a tax deduction?
 I’ve got some good reasons:

-· Carrying charges on land are deductible only if they exceed 2% of your AGI (Adjusted Gross Income), so most doctors will lose that deduction.
+Carrying charges on land are deductible only if they exceed 2% of your AGI (Adjusted Gross Income), so most doctors will lose that deduction.
+Edit: no longer deductible beginning in 2018 under TCJA 2017

-· Real estate taxes are an AMT (Alternative Minimum Tax) preference item and, therefore, probably not helpful as an itemized deduction for doctors.
+Real estate taxes are an AMT (Alternative Minimum Tax) preference item and, therefore, probably not helpful as an itemized deduction for doctors.
+AMT is rarely in play beginning in 2018 under TCJA 2017

 · Investment interest expense is only deductible if offset by investment income.

-· If you don’t need to itemize and can use the standard deduction, 100% of your investment property expenses can be capitalized and not wasted.
+· This election allows 100% of your investment property expenses to be capitalized and not lost.
 This recently occurred with dual doctor clients who live in Florida (no state income taxes) and are renting a home.
 The 266 election will reduce their taxes when they sell their investment land.

 You must annually elect to capitalize these expenses when you file your income tax return.
 You can elect to capitalize some categories and not others, but you cannot split categories.
 In other words, you can elect to capitalize real estate taxes but not mortgage interest, but you cannot capitalize part of your mortgage interest and deduct the rest.
 Finally, the election is available only for years that you have no income from the property.

 If you have missed this election in prior years, you are probably out of luck.
-A Private Letter Ruling (“PLR”), asking the IRS to make a special determination just for your case, is your only way to know for sure, but it will cost you $4,200.
+A Private Letter Ruling (“PLR”), asking the IRS to make a special determination just for your case, is your only way to know for sure, but it will cost you thousands.
 (For example, in PLR 200629024 (2006), taxpayers were granted permission to do this, but they had only 30 days from the PLR date to amend.)
-If the election could save you thousands of future tax dollars, a PLR might be beneficial if you are prepared to pony up $4,200.
+If the election could save you thousands of future tax dollars, a PLR might be beneficial if you are prepared to pony up several thousand dollars for a PLR.

 As you can see, tax planning is not just for the current year but to minimize taxes over a lifetime.
 Having a long-time relationship with a CPA who is familiar with tax issues specific to doctors and other high-income professionals can ensure you clarify and follow a real plan for tax reduction.